A World-Class Global Real Estate Curriculum

 The online master’s in Real Estate focuses on the advanced academic and professional skills needed to meet the challenges of the evolving real estate and related financial, construction, and sustainability markets.
 Georgetown develops industry leaders through an immersive learning experience that emphasizes real-world trends, applications, and ethics.

 The program’s curriculum consists of 33 credit hours completed over two years, providing a strong academic foundation and insight into the most complex issues facing the real estate industry.
+Students take 7 required courses, and select 4 elective courses to complete the degree.

 Georgetown’s Real Estate Curriculum at a Glance